cedricdsc/poe-instant-messenger/README.md

 - 🛣 Updates for every upcoming league
 - 🐛 Quick responses to bug reports and help requests

+Currently I have not set up a Patreon yet.
+This will follow when I feel like the project is polished enough to deserve being supported.

 ## Maintainers

 - [Cedric Oliveira da Silva Costa](https://github.com/cedricdsc)